kropidlowska-okraska/sampleForms/README.md

 # Form 3

 The page shows the table with the names and scores of the 2 teams.
 The form allows a user to add the result of a new game.
 The form contains basic validation.

+# Form 4

+The form requires basic data as email, name, surname and password.
+The validation requires input of proper data (@ sign in mail, long enough name and matching passwords.)
+If data are not correct suitable information will be prompted.